Term of the Moment

 Definition: Visual Basic

-No matter what the version, in order to run a VB program, the VB runtime module must reside in the target computer.
-This .DLL file, named VBRUNxxx (up to VB 4) or MSVBVMxx (VB 5 and 6), where x is the version number, contains necessary runtime libraries and also converts programs compiled to bytecode into the machine language of the computer.
-The runtime DLLs are widely available and typically accompany a Visual Basic application.
-See VB.NET and VBScript.
+In order to run a VB program, the runtime module must reside in the computer.
+The .DLL file, named VBRUN or MSVBVM, contains necessary runtime libraries and also converts programs compiled to bytecode into machine language.
+The runtime DLLs are widely available and typically accompany a Visual Basic application (see DLL).
+See VBRUN#.DLL, VB.NET and VBScript.

 Visual Basic Uses Bytecode